In 2013, the law changed to allow you to have “off the record” conversations with your employer. These are known as protected conversations.

 It effectively extends the without prejudice rule to situations where there is no existing dispute.

-The new law only applies to ordinary unfair dismissal claims but would not apply to discrimination or breach of contract claims.
+The new law only applies to ordinary unfair dismissal claims and would not apply to discrimination or breach of contract claims.
 There is a risk that some employees may allege discrimination in order to get round the rules.

 4. Are there any formalities to having an ‘off the record’ conversation?